Do not miss trying the best Lebanese Atayef recipe, the famous Middle Eastern pancakes stuffed with ashta, walnuts, or cheese.

 Atayef with nuts: This type of atayef can be served fried or baked.
 Although ground walnuts are the common kind of nuts used to fill the atayef, you can always choose your preferred kind of nuts as a filling.

-Atayef with cheese: Just like atayef with nuts, the atayef with cheese are as well baked or fried.
+Atayef with cheese: Just like atayef with nuts, the atayef with cheese is as well baked or fried.
 As for the cheese, halloumi or ricotta cheese are the best options to use as a filling.

 For more details on how to make these atayef, watch this video: